 Let’s begin by looking at what the physical demands of soccer, and what they mean for your diet.

-Soccer Player Diet – The Physical Demands of Soccer
+Soccer Player Diet Plan – The Physical Demands of Soccer

 Soccer is a complicated sport when it comes to physical demands.
 As anyone who has played the game knows, you run a ton.
 However, do you really know the breakdown of an average soccer player’s movements during a game?